Caseworker & New Client Packet

 - Research the child’s medical condition(s), including appropriate support groups for parenting a child with those special needs.
 Please refer to these medical resources as needed:

 - Obtain detailed information from doctors, specialists, friends, or families who have children with the same conditions.

 - Identify medical specialists who can treat or consult about the condition of the child.
 If needed, please contact your caseworker for a list of International Adoption Medical Clinics.

 - Be prepared to show proof of parental training, experience, education and/or understanding regarding the specific medical condition.

 - Understand that MAA will continue to advocate for the child until you have a current, valid home study.

 The following documents must be completed and sent to MAA.
 These documents may be scanned and sent via email to Sarah Hansen, International Programs Director; however, we must receive the original signed documents for your adoption case file.

 Please refer to the Sample LOI for the format of this document.
-Three (3) originals of this letter, signed and notarized must be mailed to MAA for your adoption process.
-Your letter needs to be specific to the child you are intending to adopt.
+Your letter needs to be specific to the child you are pursuing.
 Please email your letter to Sarah@MadisonAdoption.org for review PRIOR to notarization.
 The letter MUST include the following:

 (1) Information regarding your knowledge, experience, training, etc. concerning the special medical condition of the child.
 State that you are willing to provide the child with whatever medical course of action is necessary for their special need.